D4uS1/ez-on-rails/README.md

+# !!!!
+IMPORTANT NOTE !!!!
+This repository was moved to [Codeberg](https://codeberg.org/D4uS1/ez-on-rails).
+The github repository is not maintained anymore.

 # ez-on-rails

 EzOnRails provides a rails backend that is ez to use with all your needs to build fast applications having a frontend and a backend.